The Old West is about to get a fresh coat of paint.

 There's currently no sign of a PC version.
 The previous game was also console-exclusive, although Rockstar's had a habit of announcing (and releasing) PC versions of the GTA games after the fact.
 Hopefully that's the case here, as well.

 According to Rockstar, "the game's vast and atmospheric world will also provide the foundation for a brand new online multiplayer experience."
 Given how popular, great, and well-supported Grand Theft Auto Online has been with GTA5, this doesn't surprise us at all.
-Get ready to saddle up with your posse in late 2017.
+A TrustedReviews leak claims that the game will have free events around the open world, playlists for more structured matches, and tents that you can purchase and upgrade like apartments in GTA Online.

 >>> It may have these modes